Qiskit/qiskit/CONTRIBUTING.md

    If your pull request is adding a new class, function, or module that is intended to be user facing ensure that you've also added those to a documentation `autosummary` index to include it in the api documentation.

 3. If you are of the opinion that the modifications you made warrant additional tests, feel free to include them

 4. Ensure that if your change has an end user facing impact (new feature, deprecation, removal etc) that you have added a reno release note for that change and that the PR is tagged for the changelog.

 5. All contributors have signed the CLA.

 6. The PR has a concise and explanatory title (e.g. `Fixes Issue1234` is a bad title!).

 7. If the PR addresses an open issue the PR description includes the `fixes #issue-number` syntax to link the PR to that issue (**you must use the exact phrasing in order for GitHub to automatically close the issue when the PR merges**)

+8. You have disclosed any use of AI tooling, including large language models (LLMs).
+   See [Use of AI tools](#use-of-ai-tools) for your responsibilities.

 ### Code Review